-As for student code and conduct violations, UF utilizes the Dean of Students Office to deal with these issues.
-Violations include plagiarism, cheating, university housing code violations, Greek Conduct violations, among others.
-Each violation is dependent on the overseeing committee’s discretion and the degree of the violation.
+As for student code and conduct violations, UF utilizes the Dean of Student’s Office to deal with these issues.
+Violations include plagiarism, cheating, university housing code violations, and Greek Conduct violations, among others.
+Resolution of each violation is at the discretion of the overseeing committee and takes into account the degree of the violation.

 If your student does get in trouble that requires you to contact someone at the University, here is a list of important contacts to have on hand: Who You Going to Call.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.